The coronavirus pandemic has devastated economies globally and has had lasting effects on how we conduct business.

 New projects mainly focus on higher-end products with more expensive rents to justify the rising cost of land, materials, and labor.
 As a result, developers construct very few, if any, mid-priced properties, and the demand for properties in the middle range has been outpacing the supply.

-Many real estate investors are now moving out of hospitality, office, and retail investment towards the multifamily market, increasing with demand.
+Many real estate investors are now moving out of hospitality, office, and retail investment towards the multifamily market, increasing the demand.

 Furthermore, cap rates and interest rates are likely to remain low for the foreseeable future.
 Low rates will help maintain property values even with limited rent growth over the next few years.